MicrosoftDocs/ai-builder/ai-builder-docs/improve-form-processing-performance.md

 1. In the left pane, select **AI Builder** > **Models**.

 1. Open the form processing model you want to investigate.
 You should see the accuracy score.
-If you don’t see the accuracy score, your model might not have been trained since January 1, 2022.
-In this case, you can retrain it.
-Another reason you won't see the accuracy score is that your model has been imported from another environment.

     > [!NOTE]
     >
-    > If you don't see the accuracy score, your model might not have been trained since January 1, 2022 or it includes functionality that's in preview.
-We recommend that you retrain your model and go back to the page once done.
+    > If you don’t see the accuracy score, your model might not have been trained since January 1, 2022.
+In this case, you can retrain it.
+Another reason you won't see the accuracy score is that your model has been imported from another environment.

-1. On the model details page, you should see the general accuracy score. <!--Is this the same score as in step 2-->
+1. On the model details page, you should see the general accuracy score.

     > [!div class="mx-imgBorder"]
     > ![Screenshot of the accuracy score.](media/improve-the-performance-of-your-form-processing-model/accuracy-score.png "Accuracy score")